 The basics of how Amazon FBA works is that we find the products to sell either locally or online, then we list the product on Amazon and send them into their fulfillment centers.
 From there, Amazon will process any orders, ship them to the customer and handle customer inquiries.

-We have 3 free videos that explains the process more in detail here:
+We have a webinar that explains the process more in detail here:

 2) How much do you make from Amazon now?